Samwakelam/04_WEB_API_CODING_QUIZ_SLW/README.md

 I need to clean up a little on the responsive webpage.
 (Update:19.10.2020) There is jerking on the page when the input field is typed into, would love some feedback here?

+(Update:10.11.2020) Added a score saved indicator as feedback requested.
+I also added a clear highscores function button.

 ## Credits

 Thanks go to: